broxus/nekoton/README.md

 - Rust 1.62+
 - `wasm-pack` 0.9.1+ (to test build for wasm target)

+### Modifying protobuffers

+Occasionally, you may need to change the `.proto` files that define request/response data format.
+In this case, you will need to add a few steps to the above workflow.

+- Install the `protoc` compiler.
+- Run `cargo run -p gen-protos` regularly (or after every edit to a `.proto` file).
+The `gen-protos` binary will use the `prost-build` library to compile the `.proto` files into `.rs` files.
+- If you are adding a new `.proto` file, you will need to edit the list of these files in `gen-protos/src/main.rs`.

+The `.rs` files generated from `.proto` files are included in the repository, and there is a Github CI check that will complain if they do not match.

 ## Contributing

 We welcome contributions to the project!
 If you notice any issues or errors, feel free to open an issue or submit a pull request.